-One of the many benefits of running Dough Roller for the past four years is that the articles act like a diary for me.
-It’s fun to go back and look at older articles to see what was going on in the world or my life at the time.
-So today I ventured back into 2008 to look specifically for investing articles.
+One of the many benefits of running Dough Roller for the past ten years is that the articles act like a diary for me.
+It’s fun to go back and look at older posts to see what was going on in the world, or my life, at the time.
+So, I decided to venture all the way back to 2008, looking specifically for investing articles.
 It was ugly.

 There was, What to do when the stock market crashes, which noted that as of October 2008, the S&P 500 was down more than 40%.
 And then this one, Be a Do-Nothing Investor in a Falling Market?, which included a Washington Post quote from an investing “professional” who said,

 Now is not the time to drink the “buy and hold” investment strategy Kool-Aid.
 Be conservative, limit your risk–and sleep well knowing your investment principal is not going to continue to decline.

 A good friend of mine told me that in March 2009, his wife wanted to follow this guy’s advice and pull all their retirement savings from the market.
 My friend prevailed, they stayed in the market, and were up 45% during the remainder of 2009.